Keluaa/Kokkos.jl/docs/src/calling_c.md

 compilation parameters exploration for example.
 As long as all views are allocated through `Kokkos.jl`, they can be safely re-used after a library reload.

+!!! warning

+    If any view which has been allocated by an external library is owned by Julia, it *must* be finalized before unloading the library (i.e. either [`finalize`](https://docs.julialang.org/en/v1/base/base/#Base.finalize) must be called on the
+    view, or the garbage collector did so automatically beforehand).

+    Failure to do so will result in nasty segfaults when the GC tries to call the finalizer on the view, which also happens when Julia is exiting.

+    The segfault could look like this:
+    ```
+    signal (11): Segmentation error
+    in expression starting at /home/Kokkos/test/runtests.jl:19
+    unknown function (ip: 0x7f928f488090)
+    _ZN6Kokkos4Impl22SharedAllocationRecordIvvE9decrementEPS2_ at /home/Kokkos/.kokkos-build/wrapper-build-release/lib/kokkos/core/src/libkokkoscore.so.4.0 (unknown line)
+    ```
+    The main clue that it is a finalizer error is the fact it happens in `Kokkos::Impl::SharedAllocationRecord::decrement`.